Who Is Alleged 'Serial Killer' Keith Gibson?

 PHILADELPHIA (CBS) — Keith Gibson is the suspected gunman in the fatal shooting and robbery on June 5 of 41-year-old Dunkin’ manager Christine Lugo.
 Gibson was taken into custody on June 8.

-Police say he was wanted for other robberies and deadly shootings, including the murder of his own mother in February.READ MORE: Man Shot Near McDonald's Drive Thru In North Philadelphia
+Police say he was wanted for other robberies and deadly shootings, including the murder of his own mother in February.READ MORE: Kenny Gamble, Leon Huff Discuss 'The Sound Of Philadelphia' On 50th Anniversary

 Philadelphia homicide detectives tell Eyewitness News Reporter Joe Holden that they believe Gibson is a serial killer.